-- The 18th AGM of the Company will be conducted virtually from the broadcast venue at 1-40-1, Menara Bangkok Bank, Berjaya Central Park, No. 105, Jalan Ampang, 50450 Kuala Lumpur, W.P.
-Kuala Lumpur, Malaysia on Friday, 3 June 2022 at 11.00 a.m. or at any adjournment thereof.
-Shareholders of the Company are required to register for the 18th AGM not less than forty eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof.
-(Please follow the procedures as stipulated in the - A member of the Company who is entitled to attend, speak and vote at this 18th AGM may appoint a proxy to attend, speak and vote on his(her) behalf.
-A proxy may but need - not be a member of the Company, and a member may appoint any person to be his(her) proxy without limitation.
+- The 19th AGM of the Company will be held at Concorde V, Lobby Level, Concorde Hotel Kuala Lumpur, No. 2, Jalan Sultan Ismail, 50250 Kuala Lumpur, Malaysia on Friday, 9 June 2023 at 10.30 a.m. or at any adjournment thereof.
+Shareholders of the Company are required to register for the 19th AGM not less than forty-eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof.

+A member of the Company who is entitled to attend, speak and vote at this 19th AGM may appoint a proxy to attend, speak and vote on his(her) behalf.
+A proxy may but need not be a member of the Company, and a member may appoint any person to be his(her) proxy without limitation.

-Where a member appoints more than one (1) proxy to attend and vote at the same 18th AGM, the appointment shall be invalid unless he(she) specifies the proportion of his(her) 3. - 4. - where a member of the Company is an authorised nominee holding sto be represented by each proxy.
+Where a member appoints more than one (1) proxy to attend and vote at the same 19th AGM, the appointment shall be invalid unless he(she) specifies the proportion of his(her) holdings to be represented by each proxy.